 Tucked into a cheery, colorful building off East Prospect Road, Sweet Willows Creamery offers a bevy of artisan ice cream, with dozens of different flavors to choose from.
 Owner Brent Lebouitz honed his skills at the Penn State Creamery’s short course, and he churns out fan favorites like Chocolate Lover’s Peanut Butter, Wild Maine Blueberry and Indonesian Sumatra.
 Ever-changing limited-edition flavors, like Teaberry, Vanilla Nutella Brownie Pizzelle and Fluffernutter Toffee Crunch, mean there’s something new and exciting to try every time you stop in.
 Vegan sorbets in rotating fruit flavors, such as lemon, cherry, watermelon, strawberry and mango, are a great option for those avoiding dairy.
 And frozen yogurt, in Midnight Cappuccino Crunch and Tahitian Vanilla Grapenut varieties, are a lighter option that still feels special.
 Cones, sundaes, ice cream cakes and other treats are also on offer.

-Step into this charming 19th century townhouse for homemade ice cream, coffee, tea, antiques and gifts!
+Visit The Village Coffee & Cream at their new location in a historic bank for homemade ice cream, coffee, tea, antiques, and gifts!
+You can even enjoy a cone while sitting in the original vault.
 The Village Coffee & Cream has plenty of freshly-churned flavors to explore: all of the classics are there, alongside gourmet combos like honey lavender, local peach (with fruit from nearby Uglie Acres farm) and pineapple prickly pear.
 Coconut-based vegan options are also available.

 If you’re in the mood for something extra, try a sundae in a homemade chocolate or vanilla waffle bowl or a scoop of your favorite ice cream in cold brew or hot coffee for a coffee float!
 The milkshakes are also out of this world.